CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 ## Open Waters of the Bay

-Pittwater is a well protected area in which we have enjoy cruising without significant seas or swell.
+Pittwater is a well protected area in which we have enjoyed cruising without significant seas or swell.
-Bateman's Bay however, is classified as open waters.
-It offers minimial protection from ocean swells and sea waves.
+Bateman's Bay however, is classified as *open waters* offering minimial protection from ocean swells and sea waves.

 * do not venture into the Bay if you are concerned about your open water seamanship skills
 * consider inviting a member who is experienced with Bay Sailing to help you on your first outing -- a few names are listed below
-* be prepared to deal with sea sickness amongst the crew
+* be prepared to deal with sea sickness amongst your crew
 * obtain weather forcasts and take early action to avoid being caught in a Southerly change or strong NE blow common during summer afternoons